amyklopfen/book-share-project/README.md

 Save the Google Books API to the env file with the variable GOOGLE_BOOKS_API_KEY:

-'''sh
+'''
     GOOGLE_BOOKS_API_KEY = "Input Your API Key Here"
     '''

 Save any usernames and their corresponding emails to the env file.
 For example, if the user janedoe's email address is janedoe@nyu.edu, save the information as:

-'''sh
+'''
     janedoe = janedoe@nyu.edu
     '''
 Make sure any user you want to include in the app has an email address saved in the env file

-#Setting up your virtual environment
+# Setting up your virtual environment

 Once you have your variables set up in the env file navigate to your repository on your command line:

-'''sh
+'''
     cd book-share-project
     '''

-, go to the Gitbash command line and set up your virtual environment:
+Go to the Gitbash command line and set up your virtual environment:

-'''sh
+'''
     conda create -n books-env python=3.7
     '''

 Then:

-'''sh
+'''
     conda activate books-env
     '''

-#Installing packages and modules
+# Installing packages and modules

 Now we will install some packages you'll need to run the app.
 Within your virtual environment, install this in the command line to enable the Google Books API key:

-'''sh
+'''
     pip install -U google-api-python-client
     '''

 You may also need to use pip install to install the following packages if you have not already installed them:

-    '''sh
+    '''
         python-env
         requests
         sendgrid==5.6.0
         '''

 #Run the App

 Once you've finished installing, run the app in your command line:

-'''sh
+'''
     python book-share-app.py

     '''